 The Chair and Vice-Chairs shall retain their votes (if any) in their respective houses (if any).

-In the event that the GNSO Council has not elected a GNSO Council Chair by the end of the previous Chair’s term, the Vice-Chairs will serve as Interim GNSO Co-Chairs until a successful election can be held.
+In the event that the GNSO Council has not elected a GNSO Council Chair by the end of the previous Chair’s term, the Vice-Chairs will serve as Interim GNSO Co-Chairs to jointly oversee the new Chair election and conduct Council business until a successful election can be held.
+In the event that one or both Vice-Chairs’ terms ends concurrently with the term of the previous Chair, the procedures described in Section 2.2.1 below shall apply.

 The Council shall inform the Board and the Community appropriately and post the election results on the GNSO website within 2 business days following each election and runoff ballot, whether successful or unsuccessful.

+2.2.1 Procedures For A Situation Where A New GNSO Chair Has Not Been Elected By The End Of The Previous Chair’s Term

+The following are procedures to address possible election scenarios relating to the gap to be addressed when the Vice Chairs' terms end at the same time as that of the Chair, and no Chair is conclusively elected by that time.